1. Wander the Pretty Streets

 Best Time to Visit Ferragudo

-Ferragudo is, as the entire Algarve, beautiful all year round, with many days of sunshine.
-Summer is a great time to enjoy all the watersports on offer, and enjoy the warm evenings.
+Ferragudo is, like the entire Algarve, beautiful all year round, with many days of sunshine.
+Summer is a great time to enjoy all the watersports on offer and enjoy the warm evenings.
 However, the high season is busier, and prices are higher.

 Spring and Fall is a great time to enjoy pleasant temperatures, sunny days, and calm streets.
 It’s also a great time to go on a Portugal road trip and stay cozy in your camper during the evenings!
 The waves are higher during these seasons (especially fall), making it the prime time for surf fanatics.